 top of page

 No, there's a lot of controversy about walls today.
-Take for example the high walls and fences that have been built in Morocco around the Spanish enclaves Melilla and Ceuta, which are being stormed by migrants every now and then.
+Take, for example, the high walls and fences that have been built in Morocco around the Spanish enclaves Melilla and Ceuta, which are being stormed by African migrants every now and then.
 Other walls too, are subject to much heated debate.
 Yes, the wall between Mexico and the United States.
-Inevitable not to mention this wall.
-The US administration has been working on it intensively since the Secure Fence Act of 2006, already.
-Like his predecessors, current President Trump is very occupied with it too.
+It's inevitable not to mention this wall.
+The US Administration has been working on it intensively since the Secure Fence Act of 2006.
+Like his predecessors, current (2019) President Trump is very occupied with it too.

-What if we look at the historic walls in Western Europe?
+What if we take a look at the historic walls in Western Europe?
 The first observation must be that walls are almost as old as mankind.
-Better, they are part of civilization.
-Furthermore, we cannot ignore the conclusion that the Italians are (also) the godfathers of modern defensive wall systems.
-Maybe they still are…
+Better, they are part of what we call human civilization.
+Furthermore, we can't ignore the conclusion that the Italians are (also) the godfathers of modern defensive wall systems: the limes of the Roman Empire (more below).
+And, who knows, maybe the Italians still are in the Mediterranean.

-And, there's an additional advantage or lesson by doing this short exercise.
-It turned out several long-distance hiking trails have been developed along several of these ancient and once deterring walls.
-Of the eleven UNESCO-listed world heritage sites in the Netherlands, three are defense-wall systems, namely the Stelling van Amsterdam ‘Amsterdam defense line’, the Limes Germanicus (see further below), and the Nieuwe Hollandse Waterlinie ‘New Dutch Waterline’.
-And UNESCO is happy to grant them all the status of world heritage.
+There's an additional advantage or lesson by doing this short exercise into walls.
+It turned out quite a few long-distance hiking trails have been developed along several of these ancient and once deterring walls.
+Of the twelve UNESCO-listed world heritage sites in the Netherlands, three are defense-wall systems, namely: the Stelling van Amsterdam 'Amsterdam defence line', the Limes Germanicus (see further below), and the Nieuwe Hollandse Waterlinie 'new Holland water perimeter'.
+UNESCO is happy to grant them all the status of world heritage.
 Just bring them on.
+Of course, the Chinese Wall is UNESCO listed as well.
+The United Nations eat walls like cookies.
 Yes, defensive walls capture our imagination, past and present!
 From Great Wall to great walk.

-With the Limes Germanicus recognized as world heritage, it creates possibilities for the Atlantikwall to be recognized as such too in the near future.
+With the Limes Germanicus, recognized by UNESCO as 'Frontiers of the Roman Empire', it creates possibilities for the Atlantikwall to be recognized as such too in the near future.
 Many remains of which to be seen along the Frisia Coast Trail.
-Or, are we now being politically incorrect to compare the Atlantikwall with the noble and civilized Roman limes?
+Or, are we now being politically incorrect to compare the Atlantikwall of Nazi's with the noble and civilized Roman limes?

 King Lud's Entrenchments (UK) - ca 1.3 km

 The oldest wall has been built in Britain.
-According to archaeologists, during the Middle Bronze Age between ca. 1500-1000 BC.
-However, the Celtic king Lud lived in the first century, if we trust the manuscript Historia Regum Britanniae written in the twelfth century.
-So, archaeologists and historians have some ground to cover together if they want to connect king Lud with this wall.
-Traditionally, king Lud is considered to be the founder of the city of Trinovantum, i.e. London.
+According to archaeologists, during the Middle Bronze Age somewhere between ca. 1500-1000 BC.
+However, King Lud of the Celts, after whom the wall is named, lived in the first century AD, if we may trust the manuscript Historia Regum Britanniae 'the history of the kings of Britain' written in the twelfth century.
+So, archaeologists and historians have some ground to cover together if they want to connect King Lud with this wall.
+Traditionally, King Lud is considered to be the founder of the city of Cear-Lud (fortress of Lud) and later as Kaer LLundain.
+Indeed, London.

-Location of his intrenchments is halfway east of the imaginary north-south line, between the villages Croxton Kerrial and Sproxton in Leicestershire.
-The banks and ditches contained within the around 1.3 kilometers long constraint area, are an average of 20 meters wide.
+Location of his intrenchments is halfway east of the imaginary north-south line, between the villages of Croxton Kerrial and Sproxton in Leicestershire.
+The banks and ditches contained within the around 1.3 kilometers-long constraint area, are an average of 20 meters wide.
 Earthworks include three parallel banks separated by two ditches.
 Quite an obstacle course.
+King Lud didn't go for half-measures.

 King Lud's wall